 5 Cultural Resource es Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
-Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? • b.
-Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? • c.
-Disturb any human remains, including those interred outside of formal cemeteries? •
+Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? b.
+Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5?
+C. Disturb any human remains, including those interred outside of formal cemeteries? •

 The analysis in this section is based on previous records searches conducted for Cal Poly.
-On December 15, 2016 and March 16, 2015, SWCA Environmental Consultants requested searches of the California Historical Resources Information System at the Central Coast Information Center at UC Santa Barbara.
-The search was conducted to identify any previously recorded cultural resources and previously conducted cultural resources studies on the campus and within a 0.5-mile radius.
-The records search included a review of the National Register of Historic Places, the California Register of Historical Resources, the California Points of Historical Interest list, the California Historical Landmarks list, the Archaeological Determinations of Eligibility list, and the California State Historic Resources Inventory list.
-The records search also included a review of all available historic U.S. Geology Survey 7.5- and 15-minute quadrangle maps.
-The records search identified three previously recorded prehistoric archaeological sites (CA-SLO-669, CA-SLO-2090, and CA-SLO-2280) within the Master Plan area.
-One prehistoric archaeological site (CA-SLO-2090) is located within 0.5 mile of the project area (SWCA 2015, 2016).
+On December 15, 2016 and March 16, 2015, SWCA Environmental Consultants requested searches of the California Historical Resources Information System (CHRIS) at the Central Coast Information Center (CCIC) at UC Santa Barbara.
+On July 25, 2019, Ascent Environmental also requested a CHRIS records search at CCIC.
+The searches waswere conducted to identify any previously recorded cultural resources and previously conducted cultural resources studies on the campus and within a 0.5-mile radius.
+The records searches included a review of the National Register of Historic Places, the California Register of Historical Resources, the California Points of Historical Interest list, the California Historical Landmarks list, the Archaeological Determinations of Eligibility list, and the California State Historic Resources Inventory list.
+The records searches also included a review of the Historic Property Data File and Archaeological Determinations of Eligibility for San Luis Obispo County (updated April 2012) as well as all available historic U.S. Geology Survey 7.5- and 15-minute quadrangle maps.
+The initial records search identified three previously recorded prehistoric archaeological sites (CA-SLO-669, CA-SLO-2090, and CA-SLO-2280) within the Master Plan area.
+One prehistoric archaeological site (CA-SLO-2090) is located was identified within 0.5 mile of the project area (SWCA 2015, 2016).
+The 2019 CHRIS records search identified 22 previous cultural resources studies and 12 previously recorded prehistoric cultural resources within the Master Plan update area.
+One "Negative Archaeological Survey Report of 5.77 Acres for the Cal Poly Old Poultry Unit Demolition Project San Luis Obispo County, CA" (Maki 2004) was recorded within the project boundary.
+No other studies or resources were identified on or adjacent to the project site.

-Conejo Archeological Consultants performed a records search for the Cal Poly campus in September 2002 at the Central Coast Information Center at UC Santa Barbara.
+Conejo Archeological Consultants performed a records search for the Cal Poly campus in September 2002 at the Central Coast Information Center CCIC at UC Santa Barbara.
 That search identified no known archaeological sites within 0.25 mile of the project site.
 However, the records search did identify two prehistoric sites (CA-SLO-1808 and CA-SLO-2090) within 0.5 mile of the project site (Conejo Archeological Consultants 2002).